-As can be seen from Figure 5.1.5-1, the amount of longitudinal steel need not exceed the maximum amount due to flexure demands in the case of direct loading/support.
+As seen from Figure 5.1.5-1, the amount of longitudinal steel need not exceed the maximum due to flexure demands in the case of direct loading/support.
 The additional shear demands on the longitudinal steel can be overcome by extending the length of the longitudinal bar reinforcement.
 However, in the case of girders framed onto other girders at equal depth or height (indirect loading), the shear demand is likely to result in an additional amount of longitudinal steel beyond what is needed to meet the maximum flexure demands.

 A direct loading/support case is typical for drop bent cap beams.
 Precast and steel girders are applying the load atop the bent cap.
 Columns are also directly supporting the cap.
 Since Caltrans practices no curtailment of the longitudinal reinforcement in bent caps (due to the nature of seismic loading), there is no need to check for shear-flexure interaction.
 Indirect loadings/supports are often encountered in box girder construction.
 For a box girder bridge, where the girders are framing into the integral bent cap, the amount of longitudinal reinforcement in the girder needs to be checked using the shear-flexure interaction equation.
-Similarly, for an integral bent cap shall be checked for shear-flexure interaction.
+Similarly, for an integral bent cap constructed integrally with columns, the longitudinal reinforcement in the bent cap shall be checked for shear-flexure interaction.